 If you are in dispute with your travel operator, you can report it to the National Board for Consumer Disputes (Allmänna reklamationsnämnden, ARN).

 Right now we have longer processing times

-Kammarkollegiet has a high workload and the processing time is therefore longer than normal, currently at least six months.
-We work as quickly as we can to process all cases that come in.
+Kammarkollegiet has a high workload and the processing time is therefore longer than normal.
+We work as quickly as we can to process all cases that we received.
 We will contact you if your case needs to be supplemented.

 Tips before you travel

 Before you pay for the trip - check whether your travel operator has arranged the travel guarantee.